unicef/adt-press/README.md

 A tool for converting PDF files into Accessible Digital Textbooks, ADTs.

-The (sample report)[https://incrementventures.github.io/adt-press/] to better understand the process and output.
+The [sample report](https://incrementventures.github.io/adt-press/) can help in better understanding the process and outputs.

 ## Features